AHTC lawsuit: Lawyers for WP's Low Thia Khiang, Sylvia Lim, Pritam Singh file joint defence

 "Our actions had the best interests of the residents of AHTC at heart and sought to ensure that AHTC was able to fulfil all its functions and duties, notwithstanding the difficult circumstances that we were faced with," they said in their statement on the WP website.

-Among other things, the lawsuit alleged that Ms Lim and Mr Low misled the town council misled the town council into waiving a tender and appointing FM Solutions and Services (FMSS) as AHTC’s managing agent.
+Among other things, the lawsuit alleged that Ms Lim and Mr Low misled the town council into waiving a tender and appointing FM Solutions and Services (FMSS) as AHTC’s managing agent.

 CONTINUITY OF ESSENTIAL SERVICES WAS "AT RISK"

-On Wednesday, the MPs, who are represented by law firm Tan Rajah & Cheah, released two annexes of the court documents, which they said set out the circumstances and context for the appointment of FMSS.
+On Wednesday, the MPs, who are represented by law firm Tan Rajah & Cheah, released two annexes, which they said set out the circumstances and context for the appointment of FMSS.

 The first annex outlined the "huge challenge" faced by Mr Low when he took over Hougang constituency after the 1991 general election.